 One final time… My father and I were headed to his office near John Wayne airport.
 We were on the elevated transition from the 55 to southbound 73.
 The frickin car shut off right at the apex and we thought we were going to barrel over the guardrail and plunge to our deaths one hundred feet below.
 Thankfully, again, he muscled it to safety at the bottom of the ramp.

-Now, later on my father would allow me to borrow the car to run errands and get this, rip out the stereo and replace it with a massive 1,000-watt suburban assault system.
+Now, later on, my father would allow me to borrow the car to run errands and get this; rip out the stereo and replace it with a massive 1,000-watt suburban assault system.
 A JVC two-knob cassette player fed three amps which powered the upgraded door speakers and removable sub-box with twin 12 W4-40 Pyle Driver subwoofers.
 It started my career as a car audio installer.
-I later turned my parents’ garage into a full-blown install bay.
+I later turned my parents’ two-car garage into a full-blown install bay.
 But that’s a story for another day.